networknt/light-doc/content/contribute/_index.md

 weight: 01	#rem
 draft: false
 slug:
-aliases: [/tutorials/how-to-contribute-to-hugo/,/community/contributing/]
+aliases: [/tutorials/how-to-contribute-to-light/,/community/contributing/]
 toc: false
 ---

-Hugo relies heavily on the enthusiasm and participation of the open-source community.
-We need your support in both its development and documentation.
+Light Platform relies heavily on the enthusiasm and participation of the open-source community.
+We need your support in its development, documentation, examples and tutorials.
+In addition to above activities, opening issues on github.com and ask questions on gitter rooms will help the team to improve the product and help other members to learn how to use the platform.

-Hugo's contribution guidelines are [detailed in a `CONTRIBUTING.md`](https://github.com/gohugoio/hugo/blob/master/CONTRIBUTING.md) in the Hugo source repository on GitHub.
+Light's contribution guidelines are [detailed in a `CONTRIBUTING.md`](https://github.com/networknt/light-4j/blob/master/CONTRIBUTING.md) in the light-4j source repository on GitHub.